 4. Harmless Reasons

--To mark their territorial presence: Marking a territory is another characteristic that dogs inherited from wolves.
+To mark their territorial presence: Marking a territory is another characteristic that dogs inherited from wolves.
 Dogs live in packs and defend their boundaries, just like wolves.
 Howling dogs communicate their presence and alert other dogs that the area they are intruding is claimed and demarcated.
 In this way, howling also works as a defense mechanism averting predators and ensuring the safety of the dogs in the pack.
 Domestic dogs have a similar approach.
 When they observe a dog or any stranger approaching their house, they bark or trigger a howl to warn that dog and to inform their fellow dogs if any.

--To grab their owner’s attention: Some dogs discover that howling can win them attention from their owners.
+To grab their owner’s attention: Some dogs discover that howling can win them attention from their owners.
 It is very easy to differentiate such naughty doggies from the ones in actual trouble.
 These attention-seekers will howl only in your presence while requesting your attention for food, petting, access to the door or a desired object.
 Attention-seeking dogs usually give out repetitive mild howls.
 In such cases, you need to totally ignore the howling, and randomly attend to your dog only when he’s quiet.
 Don’t look at him, touch him or speak to him.
 Don’t try to scold him either.
 Dogs, like kids, often find any attention rewarding-even if it’s negative attention.
 When your dog will realize that fake-howling is making him invisible, and instead, being quiet is gaining him your attention, he will learn to control it.

--To alert their owner about possible danger: Dogs are genetically programmed to sense danger.
+To alert their owner about possible danger: Dogs are genetically programmed to sense danger.
 Their ability to detect danger before it was upon them or their master, and set off a powerful howl as an alarm has protected lives and properties in several occasions.
-My Desi Indian dog, Selfie, howls at the tip of her voice to alarm us when she hears strange noises or footsteps in the neighbourhood.
+My Desi Indian dog, Selfie, howls at the tip of her voice to alarm us when she hears strange noises or footsteps in the neighborhood.
 Nothing escapes her radar ears and exploding howls.

 Furthermore, stories in the media have also shown dogs howling and alerting their owners before an earthquake.
 In 2011, a research study scrutinized dog behaviour after a 9.0 magnitude earthquake hit the Pacific Coast of Tohoku in Japan.
 According to the research, 236 of 1,259 dog owners noticed strange behaviours, such as stressful howling and barking before the earthquake.
 Some said their dogs were so nervous that they ran away.
 All this happened in seconds and minutes before the earthquake.
 A Geological Survey investigation found that unusual animal behaviour can be linked to their ability to notice the smaller seismic compressional waves, known as P waves, which very few humans notice.

--To make contact and acknowledge other dogs: As an inherited behaviour, dogs howl to send a message to their separated pack members, informing them about their presence and current location.
+To make contact and acknowledge other dogs: As an inherited behaviour, dogs howl to send a message to their separated pack members, informing them about their presence and current location.
 This method helps them find each other.
 Domestic dogs also make contact and acknowledge other dogs in their area.
 They use friendly howls to greet and recognize other dogs in the region.
 In a way, they are saying– “I’m happy to know you.
 I come here in peace.”

--Response to high-pitched sounds: If you sing in a way which is quite similar to a howling sound, then it’s possible that your dog will also start howling.
+Response to high-pitched sounds: If you sing in a way which is quite similar to a howling sound, then it’s possible that your dog will also start howling.
 Also, when one dog starts howling, then other dogs will also start howling.
 It is a natural pattern for dogs to respond.
 Particularly, some high-pitch sounds such as the ambulance or fire truck sirens, musical instruments like the mouth-organ or flute can trigger howls.

--Excitement Howls: When a dog feels excited, he might like to show off and expect some praise.
+Excitement Howls: When a dog feels excited, he might like to show off and expect some praise.
 But if you fail to notice, he might gently howl in a low tone, because howling is a dog’s normal way of vocal communication.
 Another fascinating fact is that feral dogs usually howl when they discover some game or succeed in their hunt.
 Similarly, a domesticated dog may feel excited and would like to communicate his success, requesting a little appreciation, which means he’ll start howling to call his owner.